-What materials are used for insulation?
+What insulation materials are used for electrical applications?

+PVC - This is flexible and easy to use as well as being cost effective.
 TPR - A mix of rubber and other plasticizers, TPR is versatile and known to resist heat and weather well, making it a good choice for more demanding environments.
+Nylon - This is highly flexible with fantastic chemical and abrasion resistance

-PTFE - A fantastic insulator, this is resistant to extremely high temperatures as well as chemicals and UV
+PTFE - A fantastic insulator, this is resistant to extremely high temperatures as well as chemicals and UV Silicone - This is a common choice for general wiring thanks to its great all-round properties

-How to insulate and strip wires
+How to insulate and strip, and connect wires

 Importance of sealing electrical connections for safety and reliability